Ual-Ual Incident: The clashes

 The Horn of Africa and southwestern Arabia around 1930 before the Second Italo-Ethiopian War.
 Ual-Ual is indicated with the English spelling Walwal/Welwel and would be within Ethiopian territory according to the map, which was drawn up by the US Library of Congress.

 In 1934, the Ual-Ual fort consisted of a circular trench with a diameter of about seventy meters protected by plant trunks, inside which there were simple huts inhabited by the Dubats, as well as two more important buildings erected to host passing allies.
-At the time of the events it was garrisoned by around sixty Dubats, employed by two indigenous non-commissioned officers, Ali Uelie and Salad Mahmud Hassan; the garrison was supported by the more substantial Uarder garrison, equipped with machine guns and cannons, commanded by Captain Roberto Cimmaruta, responsible for the border clashes.
+At the time of the events it was garrisoned by around sixty Dubats, commanded by two indigenous non-commissioned officers, Ali Uelie and Salad Mahmud Hassan; the garrison was supported by the more substantial Uarder garrison, equipped with machine guns and cannons, commanded by Captain Roberto Cimmaruta, responsible for the border clashes.
 He had been threatened during the month of July by Omar Samatar, a rebel who had already killed an Italian officer, who had received orders from Gabré Mariam to occupy the wells, and who returned on November 22 with around 1,200 soldiers and volunteers, commanded by three Ethiopian fitaurari (military leaders), including Sciferra, governor of the Ogaden, who in turn was accompanied by an English border commission, protected in turn by 80 men of the Somaliland Camel Corps.

 Despite the intimations of the Ethiopians, strong of about 600 men, the Somali soldiers in command of the garrison refused to desert or retreat, notifying the Uarder fort which, equipped with a radio, informed Mogadishu.
 While the governor of Italian Somalia, Maurizio Rava, ordered the immediate dispatch of armored cars and some planes, on 24 November Captain Roberto Cimmaruta arrived at the besieged fort, while the Ethiopians were fortifying themselves near the Italian positions.

 In the meantime, the Anglo-Ethiopian commission sent a note of protest to the Uarder garrison against the armed obstruction of free movement in Ethiopia in the Ual-Ual region.
 This had the aim of reaffirming Ual Ual's belonging to Ethiopian soil, making the British notice the violation of the border, forcing the Italians to retreat and, otherwise, verifying the resistance of the Italian defenses.

 Roberto Cimmaruta then requested an interview with the commander of the English mission, Colonel Clifford.
 At this meeting the Ethiopian delegation showed up with Omar Samatar and his son among the negotiators.
 During the meeting, the Ethiopian camp was flown over by Italian reconnaissance aircraft which made some low-flying flights for intimidating purposes.
 Both the English and the Ethiopians didn't notice anything, because the volley missed and ended up covered by the noise of the aircraft; the episode remained unknown, being revealed only in 1977 by General Gerardo Zaccardo, who had been on board the aircraft that had opened fire at the time.